JnyJny/StatusThing/README.md

 ### Text

 Client supplied text displayed in center of status icon.
 Want to send a Unicode character?
 No problem!
 Want it drawn in Purple?
 No problem!
 What about throbbing, spinning and other stuff?
 Got you covered!
 Want to display a message?
 Make sure you use the ticker animation to get it all displayed!
+Need a longer message?
+Keep reading!

 ### Messages

-Future Feature: Client supplied short messages to help give context to changes in status.
+Not enough to set an enbiggening poop-emoji on a throbbing red background to indicate that your root filesystem is full?
+Send some text along to make it even more clear what your message is!
+Think of it as more of a postcard than a registered letter; you provide a JSON message dictionary with a "from" element and a "body" element.
+It can be "from" your filesystem or your user ID or whatever makes it easier to identify the source of the message for the intended receiver.
+The "body" is whatever text you want to send.
+Although you should probably keep it short, there is only room there for roughly half-a-tweet.
+Messages will show up in the "Messages" sub-menu and the body text will show up as a tool tip (hover your cursor over StatusThing for a second).

 ## JSON